 Gluten is a protein found in wheat and related grains in the wheat family like barley, rye, spelt, faro and bulgur.
 Foods made from wheat such as breads, cereals and pasta, contain gluten.
 Most people enjoy products that contain gluten without any side effects.
 A small group of people may have a gluten intolerance or allergy.
-For those individuals who have been diagnosed by a doctor with a gluten sensitivity, there are numerous gluten-free pasta options which allow them to enjoy a wide variety of pasta dishes.
+For those individuals who have been diagnosed by a doctor with a gluten sensitivity, there are numerous gluten-free pasta options that allow them to enjoy a wide variety of pasta dishes.

 Individuals who do not have gluten sensitivities derive no nutritional benefit from eating gluten-free pasta and will find that traditional enriched pastas provide good nutrient value, such as iron, folic acid and vitamin B.

 While whole and enriched grain pastas offer bountiful nutrients and health benefits, some people prefer white pasta (also called “refined”), for its milder flavor and tenderness.
 However, refined or white pasta is also a healthy choice, as it enriched with vitamins such as vitamin B thiamin, making it a significant source of these nutrients.

 Eating a balance of both whole and enriched grains is recommended by nutrition experts in order to ensure a diet rich in the essential vitamins, minerals, and phytonutrients that promotes health and helps reduce the risk of chronic disease.
 Both whole and enriched varieties of pasta provide a perfect foundation for healthy, nutritious, and satisfying meals.